 Substances: tolterodine, tolterodine tartrate

-Results from clinical studies show conflicting results regarding differences between men and women.
-Pathogenesis and symptoms of urinary incontinence and over active bladder differ between men and women.
-Most studies have included few men and thus it is difficult to evaluate potential sex differences.
+Results from clinical studies show conflicting results regarding differences between men and women in efficacy.
+Pathogenesis and symptoms of urinary incontinence and overactive bladder differ between men and women.
+Most studies have included s0 few men and thus it is difficult to evaluate potential sex differences.

-Low long term persistence to anticholinergic treatment has been shown for both men and women.
+Low long-term persistence to anticholinergic treatment of overactive bladder has been shown for both men and women.